vinckama/GMDA-TDAForFinancial/README.md

 This project is part of the Foundations of Geometric Methods in Data Analysis course at CentraleSupélec.
 It is a fairly free project in the form that we have a few questions to guide us around a research paper [1].
 This course is given by Frederic Cazals and Frederic Chazal, research director, Inria.

-we have developed a Command line interface under Python allowing to reproduce the results of our approach.
+We have developed a Command line interface under Python allowing to reproduce the results of our approach.
+The interface is documented but does not have automatic tests (shame on us!)

 ## Installation
 The whole module is based on the Gudhi library [2].